SciWilro/cehg16-workshop/README.md

 [Ancestry](images/screenshot-of-ancestry-rawdata-download.png) and/or
 [23andme](images/screenshot-of-23andme-rawdata-download.png) accounts.

+8. *Add step here for downloading large data files from shared Dropbox link, or from flash drive passed around room.*

 ### A brief survey of the files in this repository

 *Give survey of data files: 1000 Genomes, HGDP, PLINK format, ADMIXTURE